 How to start a price comparison business

-Before we dive deep into the features and technologies you’ll need to implement, there are a couple of things we need to emphasize.
+Before we dive deep into the price comparison website features and technologies you’ll need to implement, there are a couple of things we need to emphasize.

 1. You’ll have to determine your niche